ems-project/elasticms-dev-docker/README.md

 ```
  When you update a Dotenv file you have to recreate the docker-compose process: ```docker-compose up -d --force-recreate ems_pgsql```.

- So an ems_pgsql docker-compose process can be used by as many ems projects as you want.
+ So an elasticms pgsql docker-compose process can be used by as many ems projects as you want.
 Until they are all using a Postgres database in this case.

- But, it's also important to interact with those projects via the Symfony console, not only via urls.
+ It's also important to interact with those projects via the Symfony console, not only via urls.
 To do so, the elasticms docker's image creates one shell scripts per Dotenv files within the elasticms's docker process in the ``/opt/bin`` folder.
-Those scripts are named from the basename of the corresponding Dotenv file: ``demo.env`` => ```/opt/bin/demo```.
+Those scripts have being named from the basename of the corresponding Dotenv file: ``demo.env`` => ```/opt/bin/demo```.
  Then, you can call the Symfony console ```/opt/bin/demo``` from a bash inside the docker process ```docker-compose exec ems_pgsql bash```.
 Or directly from your host: ```docker-compose exec ems_pgsql /opt/bin/demo```.
 Finally, as the folder ``/opt/bin`` is in the path, ``docker-compose exec ems_pgsql demo`` usually works.

 ##Create a user
 Execute this command ``docker-compose exec ems_pgsql demo fos:user:create --super-admin`` and answer to the questions.
 You are now able to login [elasticms](http://demo-admin.localhost).

+##Configure your content
+1. Define the publication environments
+2. Define the content types (encoding forms and mapping)

-##To do's
+##To dos
 - Add an email server docker image in order to be able to debug emails
 - Add a elastic6 docker-compose.yml file
+- Remove the sqlite hotfix framework.yaml file (add Redis support and parametrized the session handler)
+- Explain how to load a sql dump file